-Update: ‘Current platform may not be designed for electrification’ sub-section of ‘No Hyundai Palisade Hybrid for now‘ updated.
+Update: ‘Current platform may not be designed for electrification’ sub-section of ‘No Hyundai Palisade Hybrid for now’ and ‘Palisade’s rivals offer hybrid options’ section updated.

 With Hyundai introducing three electrified powertrains in the Tucson and two electrified powertrains in the Santa Fe, many expect that the Palisade will receive an electrified powertrain as well.
-However, a company official has confirmed that the Hyundai Palisade Hybrid will not be launched in the foreseeable future.
+However, a company official has confirmed that the Hyundai Palisade Hybrid will not be launched in the current generation, which is expected to stay on the market until mid-decade.

 No Hyundai Palisade Hybrid for now